Many companies, such as Uplers, are 100% operating and managing remote teams.

 You can onboard your old employees and new hires in a remote environment in the following ways:

-- Share a pre-recorded message or conduct a video conference to offer a warm welcome.
+- Share a pre-recorded message or conduct a video conference to offer a warm welcome as part of the new hire welcome kit.

 - Ensure that remote employees have all the necessary equipment to do their job.